 Invariably some individuals are simply unable to detach themselves from sensory inputs and immediate real environment and immerse themselves in an inner world of imagination.
 And this is fine.
 Hypnotherapy isn’t for everyone.
-Some people slip in to hypnotherapy instantly, and with others it may take a little longer.
+Some people slip into hypnotherapy instantly, and with others, it may take a little longer.
 Everyone has their own process of going within, but it’s important to put aside expectations of what you think it should be and open yourself to the possibility of what it could be.

 How can hypnosis help me?

-What is the actual experience of hypnosis like?
+What is the experience of hypnosis like?

-In the process of hypnosis you will experience your everyday cognitive logic and secondary process thinking.
-During the session you might commit to an alternative reality described by the therapist or you might prefer to use your own imagination and memory.
+In the process of hypnosis, you will experience your everyday cognitive logic and secondary process thinking.
+During the session, you might commit to an alternative reality described by the therapist or you might prefer to use your own imagination and memory.

 What if I don't like it?

-Hypnosis is not about getting you to do something that is shocking or out of character.
+Hypnosis is not about getting you to do something shocking or out of character.
 If you feel uncomfortable with being hypnotised you can always stop it.
 You are under no obligation to continue if you feel it’s not for you.
 If you feel slightly uneasy about being hypnotised, remember that you are always in control of the process.
 Yes, you are being hypnotised by a therapist, but you also take an active role in this process.

 Hypnotherapy is not a passive experience of just being hypnotised during each session you will take an active role in communicating your own personal needs, and selecting a corresponding self-hypnosis treatment that connects with you